Savannah cat: Hybridisation

-As Savannahs are produced by crossbreeding servals and domestic cats, each generation of Savannahs is marked with a filial number.
-For example, the cats produced directly from a serval × domestic cat cross are termed F1, and they are 50% serval; males are sterile.
+As Savannahs are produced by hybridisation of servals and domestic cats, each generation of Savannahs is marked with a filial number (F#).
+For example, the cats produced directly from a serval × domestic cat hybrid cross are termed F1 (50% serval), of which the males are sterile.

 F1 generation Savannahs are very difficult to produce, due to the significant difference in gestation periods between the serval and a domestic cat (75 days for a serval and 65 days for a domestic cat) and incompatibilities between the two species' sex chromosomes.
 Pregnancies are often resorbed or aborted, or kittens are born prematurely.
 Also, servals can be very picky in choosing mates, and often will not mate with, or will even attack, a domestic cat.